 Consistency in Range of Motion

 This is perhaps the biggest benefit, but also a potential downfall.
-When in a traditional bench press your arms and shoulders are free to contract past the center of the body.
+When in a traditional bench press your arms and shoulders are free to contract past the center of the upper body.
 In a floor press, your range of motion stops when your elbows and arm hit the ground.

 This means that every rep you complete will have a consistent range of motion – it does not change.

 When it comes to increasing strength – consistency is always king.
-This means you can increase the weight your body is handling week by week in order to grow stronger.
+This means you can increase the weight your upper body is handling week by week in order to grow stronger.
 Your muscles should adapt very quickly to the floor press since the range of motion is nearly always the same.

 Benches are Not Needed